sachin-koti/sachin-koti/README.md

 ## 👨‍💻 About Me

 - 🔭 Currently working on developing a SPA(Single Page App) for a Healthcare startup
-- 🌱 Learning Node.js, Angular, Django, LLMs, and Generative AI
+- 🌱 Leveraging Node.js, Angular, Django, LLMs, and Generative AI
 - 👯 Looking to collaborate on learning and growing together
 - 🤔 Seeking to make meaningful connections and build my network
 - 💬 Ask me about: